jagaapple/string_foundation.rb/README.md

 ```

-## With Methods
+## The With Methods
-With methods provide to append or remove specific characters from a string object.
+The with methods provide to append or remove specific characters from a string object.

 ### Remove Leading Zeros (Zero Padding)
 `without_leading_zeros` method removes leading zeros (it is called "zero padding").